 The Equal Employment Opportunity Commission (EEOC) enforces Title VII of the Civil Rights Act of 1964 and the Americans with Disabilities Act (ADA).
 Chiefly, these laws cover all private employers, state and local governments, and education institutions that employ 15 or more individuals.
 These laws also cover private and public employment agencies, labor organizations, and joint labor management committees controlling apprenticeship and training.

 In addition to discrimination prohibited by Title VII of the Civil Rights Act, the Equal Pay Act of 1963, prohibits sex discrimination in the payment of wages to women and men performing substantially equal work, in jobs that require equal skill, effort, and responsibility, under similar working conditions, in the same establishment.
-This information is included on the “EEO is the Law” poster.
+This information is included on the “Know Your Rights” poster.
 Specifically, it applies to businesses covered by the FLSA, with 2 or more employees participating in interstate commerce.

 Under 42 U.S. Code § 2000e–10, employers with 15 or more employees must post a notice describing the federal laws prohibiting employment discrimination.
 Specifically, this covers discrimination based on race, color, sex, national origin, religion, age, equal pay, disability, and genetic information.
 Likewise, employers with 2 or more employees must post a notice promoting equal pay laws.
-Specifically, the “EEO is the Law” poster summarizes these laws.
+Specifically, the “Know Your Rights” poster summarizes these laws.
 It also explains how an employee or applicant can file a complaint if they believe they have been the victim of discrimination.
 For this reason, the notice must be prominently displayed so that employees and applicants can readily see it for employment purposes.

 Other Labor Law Posters